CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/controllerinput/index.rst

 .. figure:: widgets/plugins/controllerinput/_static/design_schema.png
    :alt: Design schema

+``--check-hover`` Inform the browser to check mouse entry and exit to apply
+    :hover rules.

 .. rubric:: Footnotes

 .. [#f1] The simple view might not show everything.
 To see all elements/attributes use the expert view.